 It’s the type of game you can mindlessly play for hours, regardless of how little changes between earlier and later levels.
 Let a friend join in and it’s even easier not to realize you’ve been blasting bugs for hours on end.

 Earth Defense Force 5 is the kind of game you can play for hours on end and still be entertained.
 Co-op remains fun as ever (though in local you’re stuck with an ugly vertical split-screen), and the faster pace and variation from the previous games makes this the most engaging EDF yet.
-Add to that the higher difficulties offering improved Weapons and Armor and there is no lack of replayability.
-The quirks of the series are an acquired taste to be sure, but this has proven itself as a great EDF game for veterans and newcomers alike.

 2. Titanfall 2